blairw/kb/content/index.md

 Hello.

-All the source code is managed at github.
+All the source code is managed at the [GitHub project](https://github.com/blairw/techbook).